1. PINK SPINEL

 HOW TO WEAR PINK SAPPHIRE

 Opt for light pink sapphires or fabulous neon pinks.
-Even more rare is the pink-orange Padparadscha Sapphire.
-There exist exclusive and gorgeous pink styles to suit any occasion.
+Even more rare is the pink-orange padparadscha sapphire.
+There exist exclusive and gorgeous pink stones to suit any occasion.

 Brazil, Nigeria, Namibia, Zambia, Mozambique, Kenya, Tanzania, Madagascar, Afghanistan, Pakistan, Myanmar, Russia, California and Maine (USA).

-Tourmaline comes in a rainbow of colors, and its pinks range from the highly coveted raspberry "Rubellite Tourmaline" to a delicious candy-colored pink..
+Tourmaline comes in a rainbow of colours and its pinks range from the highly coveted raspberry "rubellite" tourmaline to a delicious candy-coloured pink...

 WHY YOU’LL LOVE PINK TOURMALINE

-With a good hardness and brilliance, it’s an exquisite stone for jewelry that’s worn daily.
+With a good hardness and brilliance, it’s an exquisite stone for fine jewellery that’s worn daily.